A modular framework for functions of Knopp and indefinite binary quadratic forms: Introduction and statement of results

-In the spirit of Knopp's initial preimage of $f_{k,D}$ under the Bol operator (without an additional sign change of $k$), it turns out that $\Psi_{-k,D}$ is a preimage of $\La_{k+1,D}$ under the Bol operator as well as the {\it shadow operator} $\xi_\k\coloneqq2iv^\k\ol{\frac{\del}{\del\ol\t}}$ due to Bruinier and Funke \cite{brufu} (up to constants).
-Such a behaviour is impossible in the situation of a (globally defined) non-trivial harmonic Maass form.\footnote{One may overcome this by weakening the growth condition in Definition \ref{defn:autobj}, see \cite{thebook}*{Theorem 6.15}.} If $f$ is a cusp form of weight $2k+2$, then preimages under $\D^{2k+1}$ and $\xi_{-2k}$, respectively, are provided by the holomorphic and non-holomorphic {\it Eichler integrals} (see \eqref{eq:Eichlerdiff})
+In the spirit of Knopp's initial preimage of $f_{k,D}$ under the Bol operator (without an additional sign change of $k$), it turns out that $\Psi_{-k,D}$ is a preimage of $\La_{k+1,D}$ under the Bol operator and the shadow operator.
+If $f$ is a cusp form of weight $2k+2$, then preimages under $\D^{2k+1}$ and $\xi_{-2k}$, respectively, are provided by the holomorphic and non-holomorphic {\it Eichler integrals} (see \eqref{eq:Eichlerdiff})

 To be able to insert the local cusp forms $\La_{k+1,D}$ into each integral in \eqref{eq:Eichlerdef}, we work in a fundamental domain of $\SL_2(\Z)$, in which we have just finitely many equivalence classes of geodesics $S_Q$.
 Integrating piecewise, both Eichler integrals of $\La_{k+1,D}$ are well-defined on $\H\setminus E_D$.
 In addition we ensure in Proposition \ref{prop:Eichlerlocal} that both Eichler integrals of $\La_{k+1,D}$ exist on $E_D$.
 This established, we prove the following properties of $\Psi_{-k,D}$.
-We refer the reader to Subsubsection \ref{sec:LHMF} for definitions.
+We refer the reader to Subsection \ref{sec:LHMF} for definitions.

 \begin{thm} \ \begin{enumerate}[leftmargin=*,label=\rm{(\arabic*)}] \item The functions $\Psi_{-k,D}$ are locally harmonic Maass forms of weight $-2k$ with continuously (however not differentially) removable singularities on $E_D$.